 (C) Unless the Administrator determines otherwise (taking into account any Code Section 409A considerations), if the employment or service of the Participant is terminated for any reason other than Disability, death or for Cause, his Option may be exercised to the extent vested and exercisable on his Termination Date, except that the Administrator may in its sole discretion accelerate the date for exercising all or any part of the Option which was not otherwise vested and exercisable on the Termination Date.
 The Option must be exercised, if at all, prior to the first to occur of the following, whichever shall be applicable: (X) the close of the period of three months next succeeding the Termination Date (or such other period stated in the Award Agreement); or (Y) the close of the Option Period.
 If the Participant dies following such termination of employment or service and prior to the earlier of the dates specified in (X) or (Y) of this subparagraph (C), the Participant shall be treated as having died while employed under subparagraph (B) (treating for this purpose the Participant's date of termination of employment as the Termination Date).
-In the event of the Participant's death, such Option shall be exercisable by such person or persons as shall have acquired the right to exercise the Option by will or by the laws of intestate succession.
+In the event of the Participant's death, such Option shall be exercised the option by will or by the laws of intestate succession.